 Whether you choose the soft shell or the hard case, know that the materials used with each item are vitally important in keeping your clubs safe throughout traveling.
 No matter if you are riding with your clubs in a car or taking them through the punishment of an airport, each type of case must be durable and willing to withstand the rigors of travel.

-The whole point of a travel bag or case is to protect your clubs so that they make it to the course without any damage.
+The whole point of a golf travel bags or case is to protect your clubs so that they make it to the course without any damage.
 Although a hard shell case does much better compared to a soft case, companies have adapted the soft case to provide maximum protection with the materials used.

 The company, Shipsticks, is known for delivering your clubs safely ahead of your arrival at a golf course.
 As they state on their website, “Flying or driving with your clubs and accessories requires protection.
 If you want to play your best on the course, your sticks have to be in good, playable condition, without any travel damage.”

-Most travel bags, covers, and cases have a wheel system that allows them to roll around an airport, parking lot, or any hard surface area without a problem.
+Most golf travel bags, covers, and cases have a wheel system that allows them to roll around an airport, parking lot, or any hard surface area without a problem.
 Hard shell cases are typically easier to move around because of the rigidity of the case, but soft travel bags have made considerable strides in recent years.

-As USA Today stated in their article about best travel bags, a hard shell case, “…(has) one benefit to these cases is that they tend to be easier to maneuver around busy airports.”
+As USA Today stated in their article about travel bags, a hard shell case, “…(has) one benefit to these cases is that they tend to be easier to maneuver around busy airports.”

-But soft cover bags are, as Top Travel Tips states, “easier to store and maneuver into different types of cars, making them an excellent choice if you are mainly traveling with your golf gear by car.”
+But soft cover travel bags are, as Top Travel Tips states, “easier to store and maneuver into different types of cars, making them an excellent choice if you are mainly traveling with your golf gear by car.”

-Extra room in a travel bag allows you to also complement the protection of your cover or case by packing it with extra clothes, especially around the area where the clubheads rest.
+Extra room in a golf travel bag allows you to also complement the protection of your cover or case by packing it with extra clothes, especially around the area where the clubheads rest.

-As Paul Schmidt, a golf travel specialist with Premier Golf in Duluth, Ga, told the PGA website, “If you’re going to Scotland or Ireland, it’s easy because you’re going to be throwing extra sweaters or a windbreaker in there to give it extra protection.”
+As Paul Schmidt, a golf travel bag specialist with Premier Golf in Duluth, Ga, told the PGA website, “If you’re going to Scotland or Ireland, it’s easy because you’re going to be throwing extra sweaters or a windbreaker in there to give it extra protection.”